Discovering New Theorems via LLMs with In-Context Proof Learning in Lean: Method

 \subsection{Conjecture Loop}

-To generate varied conjectures, for each conjecturing step, we use the following process. \begin{enumerate} \item The conjecture list is initialized as empty. \item The conjecturer LLM generates conjectures following the library and the conjecture list. \item For each generated conjectures, Lean server checks whether the conjecture is syntactically valid and novel.
-Verified conjectures are added to the conjecture list. \item We return to the second step until the predefined number of iterations is done. \end{enumerate}
+To generate varied conjectures, for each conjecturing step, we use the following process. \begin{enumerate}[label=\Roman*.] \item The conjecturer LLM generates conjectures following the current library. \item For each generated conjecture, the Lean server checks whether the conjecture is syntactically valid and novel.
+Verified conjectures are sent to the prover. \end{enumerate}

-By repeatedly calling the conjecturer and generating many conjectures at one step, we induce the generation of conjectures that deviate from the library, thereby preventing conjectures from converging.

-The check for novelty of conjectures is done by using \texttt{exact?} command in Lean, which checks whether the conjecture can be proved by existing theorems in the context.
-Note that this command is done with context importing the whole Mathlib4 (Lean4 standard library) and including the library and the conjecturer list.
-Thus, the checked novelty means that the conjecture is not already in Mathlib4, the already generated library, and the conjecturer list.
+The novelty of conjectures is checked using the \texttt{exact?} command in Lean, which checks whether the conjecture can be proved by existing theorems in the context.
+Note that this command is done with context importing the whole Mathlib4 (Lean4 standard library) and including the library and the verified conjectures.
+Thus, the checked novelty means that the conjecture is not already in Mathlib4, the already generated library, and the verified conjectures.

-The system prompt given to conjecture LLM is as follows:
+The system prompt given to the conjecturer LLM is as follows:

-\begin{quote} Your are a writer of mathlib4 library.
-Please generate conjectures of new theorems in Lean 4 format, which do not need to be definitely true, following a given library.
-Do not generate statements that are already on the list.
+\begin{quote} You are a contributor to the mathlib4 library.
+Based on a given library, please generate conjectural new theorems in Lean 4 format; they do not need to be true.
+Do not generate statements that already appear in the list.
 Do not include proofs, annotations, or imports.
-The new theorems begin with 'theorem', not any annotions.
-They should end with ':= sorry'.
-Additionally, please use standard mathematical symbols (e.g., $\forall$, $\exists$, $\surd$) instead of Unicode escape sequences (e.g., \textbackslash u2200).
+Each new statement should begin with 'theorem' (with no annotations) and end with ':= sorry'.
+Additionally, use standard mathematical symbols (e.g., $\forall$, $\exists$, $\sqrt{}$) rather than Unicode escape sequences (e.g., \textbackslash u2200). \end{quote}